Layr-Labs/eigenlayer-middleware/docs/README.md

 ## EigenLayer Middleware Docs

 EigenLayer AVSs ("actively validated services") are protocols that make use of EigenLayer's restaking primitives.
 AVSs are validated by EigenLayer operators, who are backed by delegated restaked assets via the [EigenLayer core contracts][core-contracts-repo].
-AVSs deploy or modify instances of the contracts in this repo to hook into the core contracts and ensure their service has an up-to-date view of its currently-registered operators.
+Each AVS will deploy or modify instances of the contracts in this repo to hook into the EigenLayer core contracts and ensure their service has an up-to-date view of its currently-registered operators.

 **Currently, each AVS needs to implement one thing on-chain:** registration/deregistration conditions that define how an operator registers for/deregisters from the AVS.
 This repo provides building blocks to support these functions.